sckieran/Metabarcoding_Pipeline_Waits/README.md

 - NCBItax2lin: [see here](https://github.com/zyxue/ncbitax2lin) used to add taxonomic information to the local reference database.
 Requires pip to install.
 - gnu-sed (gsed) [Installation Instructions Here](https://formulae.brew.sh/formula/gnu-sed).
 Nearly all unix-based computing clusters use this as the default (including UI RCDS, FARM and Barbera), but it needs to be installed on a mac and aliased to 'sed'.
 It can be easily installed with [homebrew](https://brew.sh/)
-- R: This pipeline was optimized for R version 4.2.3
+- R: This pipeline was optimized for R version 4.2.3 Packages required:
-- Packages required:
   - optparse
   - tidyverse
   - lubridate
   - rentrez
   - stringr
   - bioconductor
-  - dada2 (see dadad2 installation instructions [here](https://benjjneb.github.io/dada2/dada-installation.html) for bioconductor installation of dada2, may need to remove the "version=" flag to install)
+  - dada2 (see dadad2 installation instructions [here](https://benjjneb.github.io/dada2/dada-installation.html) for bioconductor installation of dada2, may need to remove the "version=" flag to install.
+**Providing an NCBI API Key**
+We strongly recommend providing Step 1 with an NCBI API key if you want to run the program on the SLURM nodes (recommended).
+Getting an NCBI account is free: [sign up here](https://account.ncbi.nlm.nih.gov/signup/).
+Once logged in, click your name in the upper right hand corner of the screen, click "Account Settings" and scroll down to the button that says "generate API key".
+Copy this key into the step_1_wrapper.sh script and you'll be good to go.

 **If you are using the UI RCDS cluster:**
 There is a good tutorial for installing r packages here: [link to RCDS](https://www.hpc.uidaho.edu/compute/Applications/R.html)
 However, you need to make one change to the tutorial: you must load the newest R module (`module load R/4.2.3`).
-You can install your R packages wherever you'd like, but must supply the path to the scripts either in the wrapper or on the command line.
+You can install your R packages wherever you'd like, but must supply the path to the scripts in the wrapper.

 ### Installing the pipeline